davebx/kc-align/README.md

 ### Modes

 Kc-Align can be run in three different modes, depending on your input data.
+These modes are: genome, gene, and mixed.

 #### Genome